dusterherz/learn-botty/README.md

 # Medusia, my personal bot

 Hello I am medusia !
 I'm the personal bot of dusterherz and I help her everyday.
 Welcome in my code !
+You can speak to me [here](@medusiabot) on Telegram.
 ![Image of Medusia](https://raw.githubusercontent.com/dusterherz/medusia/master/logo.png)

 ## What I'm made of

-My mother used recast.ai and the microsoft Bot Framework to construct me.
-All started with [this git](https://github.com/RecastAI/starter-bot-microsoft-connector) !
+My mother used recast.ai to construct me.
+All started with [this git](https://github.com/RecastAI/starter-python) !

 ## What can I do

-For the moment, I can say Hello and ask what you want in French (My mother is French :) ), but I can't help her.
-She is working on it and she got a lot of idea !
+For the moment, I can only speak in French (My mother is French :) ).

+### Weather

+ * Give you the current Weather anywhere around the world.
+If no location is given, my default location is Lille, France.

+### Greetings

+ * Say Hello
+ * Can give you some help

 ## What I will do (maybe, one day ...)

 ### Weather

-* Give you the current Weather
 * Give you the weather of Tommorow or of the week
+* Give you the weather for mutiples cities at once.
 * Say if you need a umbrella, a scarf or a sweater

 ### Traffic